MicroKosmTeam/microk/doc/INTRODUCTION_TO_MICROK.md

 ## Compilation

 ### Phase 1: Dowloading repositories
 Get the main repository with `git clone` and then get all the subrepos by entering the root repository and doing `git submodule update --init`.
+Unless you wish to work on the bleeding-edge (which is neither recommended nor supported), you might make sure all the subrepos are on a `stable` branch.

 ### Phase 2: Getting a cross-compiler
 **Requirements:** wget, make, and a c compiler (preferably gcc), nasm.